Cisc0-gif/Automotive-BlackBox/README.md

 # RPi Automotive Black Box

-Using an RPi Camera Module and ELM327 BT OBDII Reader, the RPi AutoBB is a helpful device for centralizing OBDII Car diagnostics and Dashcam video all in one.
+Using an RPi Camera Module, ELM327 BT OBDII Reader, and RPi3+, the AutoBB is a helpful device for centralizing OBDII Car diagnostics and Dashcam video all in one.

 ## Features